Von-Junzt/critical-hits-revisited/README.md

 # critical-hits-revisited
-Foundry VTT module that provides rolltables and automation for critical hits and fumbles, inspired by Benjamin Huffmans "Critical Hits Revisited" - http://sterlingvermin.com/
+Foundry VTT module that provides rolltables and automation for critical hits and fumbles.
+Requires: Midi-QoL, ATL, Dfreds CE, DAE

-Requires - Midi-QoL, ATL, Dfreds CE, DAE
+This branch will use the dnd5e damage application because Midi-QoL will eventually switch to this.